MoTrPAC/clinical-sample-batching/README.md

-                        the 'Sample Type' column of one --shipment-manifest- excel OR a value in the 'SampleTypeCode' column of one --api-metadata-csv
+                        the 'Sample Type' column of one --shipment-manifest- excel OR a value in the 'SampleTypeCode' column of one --api-metadata-csv --block-randomization
+                        Block randomization for metabolomics sites: samples
+                        within a batch are ordered by individual; samples within an individual are randomized.
+This adds an 'injection_order' column.
+  --separate-batch-files
+                        Write separate BLINDED output files per batch
 ```

 ## Help